WristBook vs WatchDealerInventory

 A watch dealer's real workflow is mobile: snap a photo in the shop, text a buyer at dinner, log a deal in the Uber.
 WristBook is built around that reality.
 Take a photo of a watch directly from the log-watch form.
 Share an outreach message with the photo attached via your native iMessage share sheet in one tap.
 Every interaction is tuned for one-handed use.
 WatchDealerInventory is responsive web — same desktop interface scaled down.

-Upload or snap a photo and WristBook's AI identifies the watch — brand, reference, model, year, condition, box and papers visibility — and auto-fills the form.
-Review, correct anything wrong, and save.
+Snap a photo and WristBook's AI identifies the watch — brand, reference, model, year, condition, box and papers — and auto-fills the form.
+The pipeline is grounded against a 500+ verified-reference catalog spanning Rolex, Patek Philippe, Audemars Piguet, Omega, Cartier, and Tudor, so it picks from real refs rather than confidently inventing one.
+A guided two-shot flow (dial, then caseback) keeps capture consistent.
 Logging a piece goes from 90 seconds of typing to 5 seconds of verification.
 WatchDealerInventory's AI feature is in the other direction (Instagram image generation), not data capture.

 Pricing that respects your time